kalyani234/BigData_CourseWork/README.md

 ### Feature Engineering
 - Selected features: `Administrative`, `BounceRates`, `Weekend`, etc.
-- Used `VectorAssembler` to assemble features into a single vector for input into the models.
+- Used `VectorAssembler` to assemble features into a single vector for model input.

 ### Model Selection
 - Four classification algorithms were chosen: